Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Comparing the Asymptotic Variances

-The one case where there is no gain in asymptotic efficiency in using SRA is when $\bm{\beta }_{g}=\mathbf{0}$, $g=1,...,G$, in which case the covariates do not help predict any of the potential outcomes.
-Importantly, there is no gain in asymptotic efficiency in imposing $\bm{\beta }_{g}=\mathbf{0}$ when it is true.
-From an asymptotic perspective, it is harmless to separately estimate the $\bm{\beta }_{g}$ even when they are zero.
+The one case where there is no gain in asymptotic efficiency in using SRA is when $\bm{\beta_g}=\mathbf{0}$, $g=1,...,G$, in which case the covariates do not help predict any of the potential outcomes.
+Importantly, there is no gain in asymptotic efficiency in imposing $\bm{\beta_g}=\mathbf{0}$ when it is true.
+From an asymptotic perspective, it is harmless to separately estimate the $\bm{\beta_g}$ even when they are zero.
 When they are not all zero, estimating them leads to asymptotic efficiency gains.

-Theorem \ref{smvsra} implies that any smooth nonlinear function of $\bm{\mu }$ is estimated more efficiently using $\bm{\hat{\mu}}_{SRA}$.
-For example, in estimating a percentage difference in means, we would be interested in $\mu _{2}/\mu _{1}$, and using the SRA estimators of PO means is asymptotically more efficient than using the SM estimators.
+Theorem \ref{smvsra} also implies that any smooth nonlinear function of $\bm{\mu}$ is estimated more efficiently using $\bm{\hat{\mu}}_{SRA}$ by the delta method.
+For example, in estimating a percentage difference in means, we would be interested in $\mu _{2}/\mu _{1}$, and using SRA is asymptotically more efficient than using SM.

-\subsection{Separate RA versus Pooled RA}
+\subsection{\textit{Separate RA versus Pooled RA}}

-The comparision between SRA and PRA is simple given the expressions in (\ref{ifsra}) and (\ref{ifpra}) because, as stated earlier, $\mathbf{F}_{i}$, $\mathbf{K}_{i}$, and $\mathbf{Q}_{i}$ are pairwise uncorrelated.
+The comparison between SRA and PRA is simple given the expressions in (\ref{ifsra}) and (\ref{ifpra}) because, as stated earlier, $\mathbf{F}_{i}$, $\mathbf{K}_{i}$, and $\mathbf{Q}_{i}$ are pairwise uncorrelated.